-Crossover between age categories for SL, GS, Kombi and SkillsQuest events is encouraged.
-In races where multiple age classes are competing, course setting guidelines will be based on the guidelines for one class older than the youngest class (for example, race has J5, J4 and J3 racers, should use J4 guidelines).
-NOTE: This does not apply for speed events.
-J5 and younger starts include a recommendation for competing in SkillsQuest events, parallel and kombi
+^{} Crossover between age categories for St., GS, SG, Kombi and SkillsQuest is encouraged.
+Where multiple age dasses are competing, course setting guidelines will be based on the guidelines for one class older than the youngest class (for example, if a race has U10, U12 and U14 racers, it should use the U12 guidelines) except in DH where course setting guidelines will be based on the youngest class participating.